smartgic/display-rotation/README.md

 ### Docker Compose installation

-Make sure `docker-compose` is installed.
+Make sure `docker-compose` is installed if not use your package manager or `pip`.

 ```bash
 git clone https://github.com/smartgic/display-rotation.git